How to set up Email Warm-up to improve deliverability

 Choose specific email providers to run a targeted warm-up.

-Targeted warm-ups help restore or improve reputation with specific inboxes and improve deliverability for recipients who use them.
-Learn more in this article.
+Targeted warm-ups help restore or improve reputation with certain inboxes and improve deliverability for recipients who use them.
+Learn more about targeted warm-up.

 learn